QiMata/ansible/src/roles/monitoring_observability/filebeat/README.md

 - **File Permissions**: Configuration file is set to `0644` (readable by all, writable by owner)
 - **Service User**: Filebeat runs under its default service user
-- **Network Access**: Ensure Logstash endpoint is accessible and secured
+- **Network Access**: Ensure Logstash endpoints managed by the `data_systems/logstash` role are accessible and secured
 - **Log Permissions**: Verify Filebeat has read access to monitored log files

 ## Troubleshooting